 NAEYC offers full-day workshops for faculty compiling program reports in conjunction with our Annual Conferences and our Professional Development Institutes.
 These interactive workshops are an excellent opportunity to learn more about the report requirements, to hear from experienced reviewers, to see examples and get ideas about assessment systems and program improvement, and to network with colleagues also going through accreditation.

-► The next workshop will be held on June 6, 2015 in New Orleans, LA prior to the 2015 NAEYC Professional Development Institute.
+► The next workshop will be held on November 17, 2015 in Orlando, FL prior to the 2015 NAEYC Annual Conference & Expo.
 Learn more.

 Interested in bringing this full-day workshop to your state?
 Contact email@example.com for more information on logistics and fees.

 Become a Program Reviewer